caiks/WBOT02/README.md

 The `Win006` destructor is called when the user closes the window.
 It writes the *slice*-representation map to a `.rep` file.
 It then signals the induce to terminate and waits for the induce thread to finish.
 It then dumps the active.
 After deleting the widgets it quits.

 `Win006::act` is called at regular intervals according to the `interval` parameter.
 In the example *models* below, the interval is usually 40 ms, or 25 FPS.
 The act time is calculated and substracted from the next pause so that there are regular intervals; the actors can then be considered continuous when we later come to consider temporal *levels* and *slice* topologies.
 If the act time exceeds the interval, the act is run again immediately with an optional warning.
 If the number of records taken (the length of the scale list) is four or more, i.e. over 100 records per second, then we often see act warnings and lagging induce, depending on the available compute.
-So, to prevent the induce lags, later versions of the actor will have to consider either having fewer *events* per second, or introducing discontinuities, i.e. having occasional large pauses between consecutive acts.
+So, to prevent the induction lags, later versions of the actor will have to consider either having fewer *events* per second, or introducing discontinuities, i.e. having occasional large pauses between consecutive acts.

 `Win006::act` first checks to see if the terminate flag is set.
 Then, if `event_maximum` if set, it checks to see if the event id exceeds it.
 In either case, it stops acting.

-Next, act grabs the screen rectangle in the same way as defined in `Win005`.
+Next, `act` grabs the screen rectangle in the same way as defined in `Win005`.
 The records are then created from the image in the same way too, except that now we can optionally define a random offset which is applied to the centre before the frame offsets are added.
 In this case the parameterisation would be, for example,
 ```
 {
 ...